Table of Contents

 • CSRS benefits are available through immediate, deferred, early, or disability retirement, but don't include Social Security.

-The Civil Service Retirement System (CSRS) is a defined benefit and contributory retirement program.
-Federal employees share in the expense of the annuities on which the system is based.
-Upon retirement, federal employees receive monthly benefits from those annuities.
+The Civil Service Retirement System (CSRS) is a defined benefit, contributory retirement program.
+Federal employees share in the cost of the annuities that fund the system.
+When they retire, they receive monthly income based on a set formula.

-The CSRS was replaced by the Federal Employees Retirement System (FERS) for government employees who entered covered service as of January 1, 1987.
-However, the CSRS still affects many current employees.
-Since federal employee retirement is different from Social Security and other retirement plans, it can be helpful to understand how the CSRS works.
-Here's some information to keep in mind.
+CSRS was replaced by the Federal Employees Retirement System (FERS) for employees who entered covered service on or after January 1, 1987.
+Even so, CSRS still applies to many long-time federal workers.
+Because federal retirement programs work differently from Social Security and many private-sector plans, it helps to understand how CSRS works.

 Options for Paying Into the CSRS